-With the exception of the four scenarios described below, all actions involving undergraduate degree programs are administered by the individual campuses and do not undergo system-level review.
+with the exception of the four scenarios described below, all actions involving undergraduate degree programs are administered by the individual campuses and do not undergo system-level review.
 Examples of campus-only action include creating a new undergraduate degree program, changing the name of an existing undergraduate degree program, and consolidating, transferring, or discontinuing an existing undergraduate degree program.
 All undergraduate degree programs must be offered under the sole or joint jurisdiction of the departments, colleges, schools, or other appropriate academic units of the University.
 Implementation of any of these actions is subject to approval by the respective Divisional Academic Senate and endorsement by the campus administration.
 Anticipated actions involving undergraduate degree programs should be identified in the Five-Year Planning Perspective.
-All final campus actions involving undergraduate degree programs should be reported to the UC Provost and relevant UCOP staff.